hese1175/Soccer-Robot/README.md

 This robot - Robo Jogo Bonito - is the winner of the Summer 2022 MCEN 5115 - Mechatronics and Robotics - Soccer Penalty Shootout competition.

-Refer to the PDF document ["Final Report.pdf"](Final Report.pdf) for a more comprehensive understanding of the project
+Refer to the PDF document [Final Report.pdf](https://github.com/hese1175/Soccer-Robot/raw/main/Final%20Report.pdf) for a more comprehensive understanding of the project